LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

                  viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.

-The RAJA project uses threes CI tools to run tests:
+The RAJA project uses three CI tools to run tests:

   * **Azure Pipelines** and **GitHub Actions** runs builds and tests for Linux, Windows, and MacOS environments using compilers in container images